The Graduate Course in Medicine (A101) is open to UK/EU applicants who:

 Please note that in the following ‘science/mathematics subjects’ refers to Biology/Human Biology, Chemistry, Physics and Mathematics.
 It does not include Psychology.

-- Applicants must have A Level Chemistry (normally passed within seven years of entry) and AS or A Level passes in two of Biology/Human Biology, Physics, Mathematics.
+- Applicants must have A Level Chemistry (normally passed within seven years of entry) and one of Biology/Human Biology, Physics, Mathematics.

-- Standard Level subjects will satisfy AS Level subject requirements, and Higher Level subjects will satisfy A Level subject requirements.
+- Higher Level subjects will satisfy A Level subject requirements.

 Other examination systems